atrocitytheme/commuteTerminal/README.md

 # commuteTerminal
-A windows terminal including functionality of file transfers and HTTP/HTTPs server
+A Linux terminal including functionality of file transfers and HTTP/HTTPs server

 # Included Features:
 ```